 This ensures all your communications are on-brand, it’s 'how' it sounds when you say it.
 You should also use your customers language, give it personality, appropriate for your customers to connect and engage with them.

-Harrys demonstrate they understand their customers’ problems when it comes to shaving and speak through their copy with a clear, straightforward tone of voice, which is consistent throughout their website.
+Richard Western demonstrate they understand their customers’ problems when it comes to harvesting and speak through their copy with a clear, straightforward tone of voice, which is consistent throughout their website.

 Writing for users’ intent